How to deal with Banksia and Grevillea pests

-Banksias and Grevilleas are favorites in Aussie gardens for good reason—they’re tough, colorful, and bird-friendly.
-But when pests show up or your pet starts nibbling the wrong leaf, things can go pear-shaped.
+Banksias and Grevilleas are favourites in Aussie gardens because they’re tough, colourful, and bird-friendly.
+But things can go pear-shaped when pests appear or your pet nibbles the wrong leaf.
 Banksias and Grevilleas pests can be a common headache for many Australian gardeners.

-In this guide, we’ll show you how to deal with common pests the natural way and keep your garden safe for your furry mates.
+This guide’ll show you how to deal with Banksia and Grevillea pests naturally and keep your garden safe for your furry mates.

-Detailed Pest Profiles: What’s Bugging Your Banksias and Grevilleas?
+Detailed Pest Profiles: What’s Bugging Your Grevilleas and Grevillea?

 Even the toughest Aussie plants can get bugged.
 Aphids, scale, caterpillars, and mites are the main offenders.
 These pests suck sap, chew leaves, or leave sticky messes behind.
-Knowing what each pest looks like makes it easier to catch the problem early and stop it before it gets worse.
+Knowing what each pest looks like makes it easier to catch and stop the problem before it worsens.

 Natural Pest Control Methods

 Skip the harsh sprays—there are plenty of safe and easy ways to manage pests naturally.
-Neem oil, garlic sprays, insecticidal soap, and even a strong hose can do the job without hurting beneficial insects or the plants themselves.
+Neem oil, garlic sprays, insecticidal soap, and even a strong hose can do the job without hurting beneficial insects or plants.
 These methods work best when used early, before the pests get out of hand.

 Preventative Measures to Keep Pests Away